DC Grounded vs Open Antennas

 Where to Place the Bleeder

 If your antenna is coax-fed, the bleeder is best placed at the top of the mast near the feedpoint.
 This allows electrostatic charge to be safely drained at the point of collection.
-Placing the bleeder at the bottom of the coax or even worse near the shack, does not create a significant safety risk — but it introduces a more subtle problem: it creates a DC and RF imbalance.
-Because the coax has resistance and acts as a transmission line, draining charge through the shield at ground level creates an offset in potential that can cause unwanted common-mode currents and unbalance in a dipole.
-This can degrade performance, disturb the current distribution on the antenna, and increase RF on the coax shield.
+Placing the bleeder at the bottom of the coax or worse near the shack introduces a more subtle problem: it creates a DC and RF imbalance.
+Draining charge through the shield at ground level offsets potentials, causing common-mode currents and dipole imbalance.

 If your mast is conductive (metal), the bleeder can be tied directly to the mast.
 If it's non-conductive (e.g., fiberglass), run a dedicated grounding wire from the bleeder directly to ground.

 For open-wire fed antennas (450–600 Ω ladder line), it's often better to install the bleeder at ground level, where the line enters a tuner or balun.
-Open wire lines are balanced and have better common-mode rejection, so charge can be more easily and symmetrically dissipated.
-Since both conductors carry equal and opposite voltages, bleeding DC at the bottom doesn’t disturb system balance, making this approach both effective and electrically clean.
+Open wire lines are balanced and reject common-mode, so bleeding DC at the bottom doesn’t disturb balance.

 Conclusion